lukasjoc/fromthetransistor/docs/fpga.md

   - Shift Registers
   - all that https://www.nandland.com/articles/fpga-101-fpgas-for-beginners.html
   - UART's
--->
+  - MMIO (ALSO UPDATE WIKI ARTICLE FOR THIS IN GERMAN) -->

 <!-- TODO: LOOK AT THIS UNDERSTAND AND ADD LINKS-->
 Notes: